Polo Montañez: Death

-On November 20, 2002, Polo Montañez was involved in a car accident in the Coronela Zone near San Cristóbal, Pinar del Río, while returning from a family gathering with several relatives.
+On 20 November 2002, Polo Montañez was involved in a car accident in the Coronela Zone near San Cristóbal, Pinar del Río, while returning from a family gathering with several relatives.
 His vehicle collided with a tractor-trailer, resulting in the death of his 25-year-old stepson, Mirel González García, and injuries to his wife, Adis García.
 Montañez was taken to the Carlos J. Finlay Military Hospital in Havana, where he remained in critical condition for six days.
-He died on the night of November 26, 2002, at the age of 47, as a result of injuries sustained in the crash.
+He died on the night of 26 November 2002, at the age of 47, as a result of injuries sustained in the crash.
 He was buried in the cemetery of Candelaria, Artemisa.
-The cultural centre in the main square of Viñales, Pinar del Rio, is named in his honor.
+The cultural centre in the main square of Viñales, Pinar del Rio, is named in his honour.

 Soon after his death, the songwriter José Valladares composed a song in honour of Polo entitled "Cazador de Estrellas" (Star Hunter), which was interpreted by various artists such as Pedro Calvo, Paulito FG, and Jenny (Los Van Van's vocalist).